mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 **Summary**

-You've successfully imported a blueprint from a file to NuCalm servies within Prism Central using the NTNX REST API Explorer.
+You've successfully imported a blueprint from a file to NuCalm services within Prism Central using the NTNX REST API Explorer.

 Issuing a Launch Blueprint Request